Family: Antennariidae – Anglerfish or Frogfish

-We will focus our information and images on the family Antennariidae, affectionately known as Frogfish that occupy the shallower depths of tropical oceans, warm parts of the Red Sea and Pacific, down to 75m.
+We will focus our information and images on the family Antennariidae, affectionately known as Frogfish.
+This marine life occupy the shallower depths of tropical oceans, warm parts of the Red Sea and Pacific, down to 75m.
 Their deep water cousins however cannot go unmentioned living between 300 and 4,000m, they inhabit the aphotic zone, depths of the ocean not exposed to sunlight.

-Shallow water Frogfish display cryptic behavior with body shapes and colours very similar to the coral and sponges they live on, this helps avoid predation and assists when hunting.
-Adults range in size from 4cm -38cm and can change colour within minutes or days to match their home environment.
-Image 1 contrasts the size of a diver with a Giant Angler, one of the largest of species.
+Shallow water frogfish display cryptic behaviour with body shapes and colours very similar to the coral and sponges they live on.
+This helps avoid predation and assists when hunting.
+Adults range in size from 4cm – 38cm and can change colour within minutes or days to match their home environment.
+The first image shows the contrasts of size of a diver with a Giant Angler, one of the largest of species.

 Often residing in the same area or within a few meters of the location for months, sometimes years, divers are able to visit an individual on many occasions.